Preprocessing Algorithm Leveraging Geometric Modeling for Scale Correction in Hyperspectral Images for Improved Unmixing Performance: Experiments

 For the experimental validation of the algorithm, two synthetic datasets with synthetic scaling factors are used.
 Then the ability of the proposed algorithm to correctly predict these scaling factors is tested.
 This aims to demonstrate that the algorithm performs as theoretically predicted.
 Additionally, the robustness of the algorithm's prediction under different conditions is also tested.

-Afterwards, the effect of the preprocessing algorithm on HSU performance is investigated.
-This is achieved by comparing the results of SOTA algorithms for datasets pre-processed with the proposed algorithms against the results for the raw datasets.
+Afterwards, the effect of the preprocessing algorithm on HU performance is investigated.
+This is achieved by comparing the results of SOTA algorithms for datasets preprocessed with the proposed algorithm against the results for the raw datasets.